 Free livestreams for K-8 students nationwide

-Our programs are open to all K-8 students wherever they are set up to engage in remote learning this year—be that in a classroom, at home, in a learning pod, or at a community learning hub.
+Our programs are open to all K-8 students wherever they are set up to engage in learning during the school day.

 Programs are designed to serve specific grade levels, yet are welcome to all who register.

 Registration is now open for the following livestreams

 March 15, 2022 | Misión a la luna (Grades K-2)

 10:30 am PT for a presentation entirely in Spanish